QuinntonCarter/weatherapp/README.md

-Weather app built with ReactJS and TailwindCSS
+Weather app built with ReactJS